 \lettrine{T}{he} Argonaut Lander, formerly known as European Large Logistic Lander -- EL3, is a key element of the ESA Terrae Novae Exploration Programme.
 Its Lunar Descent Element (LDE) is planned to deliver scientific or logistic payload to the lunar surface starting from 2030.
 Its duties range from cargo delivery missions in support to the Artemis programme, to sample return and scientific/technology demonstration missions.
 The objective of this work is to derive the optimal descent and landing trajectory, as well as to outline a possible on-board guidance solution and the related sub-optimal trajectory design process.

-Argonaut is a 7 tons lander capable of delivering up to 1500 kg of payload with a safe pin-point landing.
-The foreseen GNC capabilities of the LDE include throtteable engines, autonomous Hazard Detection and Avoidance (HDA) algorithms, as well as Terrain Relative Navigation (TRN).
+Argonaut is a $\sim$10 ton lander capable of delivering up to 1500 kg of payload with a safe pin-point landing.
+The foreseen GNC capabilities of the LDE include Terrain Relative Navigation (TRN), autonomous Hazard Detection and Avoidance (HDA), as well as throttleable engines.
 In the frame of this study, it is supposed that the lander is equipped with three 6 kN engines that can be throttled down to 50\% of their nominal thrust when needed, with a maximum thrust rate of 200 N/s per engine.
 In the nominal scenario, engines cannot be re-ignited once switched-off.
 A set of RCS thrusters is also included on the vehicle, to provide attitude control and limited position control capabilities.
-Main engines do not provide thrust vectoring, therefore RCS are used to steer the entire lander, and thus the main engines thrust, towards the required direction.
-A maximum pitch rate of 5 degrees per second is assumed for the computation of the descent and landing trajectory.
+No thrust vectoring capabilities are foreseen for the main engines, instead RCS are used to steer the entire lander, and thus the engines' thrust, towards the required direction.
+A maximum steering rate of 5 deg/s is assumed for the computation of the descent and landing trajectory.